filippo-ferrario/CSRF-urchin-telemetry/README.md

 ```

 ## Data & Output
 All of the raw, processed data and visualization output are to be placed in the `data` and `output` directories.
 You should keep working copies of these directories locally and update the Azure storage containers when the processing/analysis task is completed.
-Connect to the Azure container using the [Microsoft Azure Storage Explorer](https://azure.microsoft.com/en-ca/products/storage/storage-explorer).
-Contact project maintainer for specifics on connecting to the storage container.
+Connect to the Azure container (https://ppocec.blob.core.windows.net/csrf-urchin-telemetry) using the [Microsoft Azure Storage Explorer](https://azure.microsoft.com/en-ca/products/storage/storage-explorer).
+Contact project maintainer the obtain the shared access code for the storage container.

 ## Contributing